Stage Management and Technical Theatre

-This three year honours degree course offers practice-based training to students who are interested in a career in professional theatre, TV and film.
-It has been enhanced to provide increased opportunities in specialist areas within stage management and technical theatre (e.g. sound, lighting and construction), increased professional placements and a Capstone research project relevant to a student’s choice of specialism.
+This three-year honours degree offers practice-based training to students who are interested in a career in professional theatre, TV and film.
+It has been enhanced to provide increased opportunities in specialist areas within stage management and technical theatre (e.g. sound, lighting and construction), increased professional placements and a Capstone research project.
 Classes on production management, design (set, lighting, costume and sound) and managing your own freelance business will also be introduced during the final year.

 Students who undertake this course will need to have a keen interest in stage management, production management, lighting, sound, construction, prop making, costume or set design.
 This is an intensive course requiring a commitment on average of 35 hours per week, 38 weeks per year.

 This degree is specifically designed to train technical staff for the theatre, TV and film industries.
 Through a series of skills based courses, placements and professional development programmes the course aims to equip students with the necessary skills to realise a professional theatre production.
 The practical training during the degree course will be complemented with a range of classes including theatre history, principles of stage management and principles of theatre technology.
 Led by dedicated and experienced theatre technicians and stage managers these classes will reflect best practices in professional theatre.

 Graduate skills and career opportunities